 1) General remarks

 Please have in mind that your application will be read by several persons (e.g. our evaluators, the experts, etc.).
 Therefore, we kindly ask you to make sure that the information you give is comprehensive, coherent and understandable.
 Also, check if your entries are complete and free of spelling errors.
 Once you have finished your application, we recommend to go through a careful editing phase.

 2) Who is eligible for this grant?

-- Postgraduates pursuing a doctoral/PhD program outside Austria;
+- Postgraduates pursuing a doctoral/PhD programme outside Austria;

 - Postgraduates and post-docs who want to do research in Austria with a view to an academic career and who have finished their studies (at a university outside Austria) after September 30th, 2017;

 - Post-docs who are working as lecturers at a university outside Austria.

 Applicants must not be older than 35 years when they start their research stay.
 Please read the grant regulations carefully and make sure that you are eligible for this grant program before applying.